Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 * The pink vehicle with `idx = 0` is controlled by the `RandomActor`
 * The other vehicles in the scene, here `idx = 1 and idx = 2` are controlled by the learned `PolicyActor`

+Since there are only 3 vehicles in this scene and we set `max_cont_agent = 3`, none of the vehicles are controlled through human replay.

 ---

 > 🎨 Notice that the vehicles are colored by their actor type, this is done with the `color_objects_by_actor` argument in the `render()` method.